Living In London: Is It Worth The Cost?

 Thanks to its history, and multicultural nature, London offers its residents a rare blend of stunning historical monuments and architecture as well as access to cuisine and events from most cultures on Earth.

-Sometimes travelling from one borough to another can feel like you’ve gone to a different city.
+Sometimes, traveling from one borough to another can feel like you’ve gone to a different city.
 This is one of the key factors that make London truly unique as a city.

-1. London is not cheap!
+1. London is not a cheap city!

 It’s no secret that London can be an expensive city to live in.